 It is always hard to get back to your daily routine after a vacation.

 The family and I had a little vacation at a local ski hill.
-And one of the things I look forward to when heading back home is this view…
+One of the things I look forward to when heading back home is this view:

 I took that photo while my wife was driving.
-Sights like this reminds me of how awesome Kelowna is.
+Sights like this remind me of how awesome Kelowna, British Columbia, is.